Matgenix/jobflow-remote/doc/source/user/projectconf.rst

 -----------

 The ``queue`` element contains the definition of the database containing the state of the Jobs and Flows.
 The subelement ``store`` should contain the representation of a `maggma <https://materialsproject.github.io/maggma/>`_ ``Store``.
 As for the ``JobStore`` it can be either its serialization or the same kind of representation used for the ``docs_store`` in jobflow's configuration file.

-The collection defined by the ``Store`` will contain the information about the state of the ``Job``, while two more collections will be created.
-The name of these two collections can also be customized.
+The main collection defined by the ``Store`` will contain the information about the state of the ``Jobs``.
+In addition to this Jobs collection, jobflow-remote also relies on several other collections within the same database to  manage and track different aspects of the system:

+- **Flows collection**: keeps track of the state of Flows and their relationship to Jobs.
+- **Auxiliary collection**: stores additional internal metadata required by jobflow-remote.
+- **Batches collection**: stores information about *batch processes* (see :ref:`Batch submission`), including their state, associated worker, start and end times, and the list of Jobs executed within each batch.
+This collection allows for monitoring both active and past batch executions.

+The names of these collections can be customized in the configuration file.

 .. warning::

     The queue ``Store`` should be a subclass of the ``MongoStore`` and currently it should be based on a real MongoDB (e.g. not a ``JSONStore``).
-    Some key operations required by jobflow-remote on the collections are not supported by any file based MongoDB implementation at the moment.
+    Some key operations required by jobflow-remote on the collections are not supported by any file-based MongoDB implementation at the moment.

 .. warning::

-    If the ``JobStore`` is also based on a MongoDB, it is often convenient to have its main ``docs_store`` in the same database as the ``queue`` store, in that case it is important that the two do **not point to the same collection**.
+    If the ``JobStore`` is also based on a MongoDB, it is often convenient to have its main ``docs_store`` in the same database as the ``queue`` store.
+In that case it is important that the two do **not point to the same collection**.
     Unexpected errors may happen otherwise.